16 April 2019

 - And what about those who don’t make it?
 We provide them with feedback, believing they should come back to try again.
 It’s alright to fail until… you don’t.

-5. It’s highly recommended to… recommend
+It’s highly recommended to… recommend

-6. Are you doing something awesome?
+Are you doing something awesome?
 Tell the world about it!

-This is why our marketing team makes sure that all of these benefits and initiatives make their way to the local developers community in the form of articles, videos, social media content, memes (they really do like memes!), and whatnot.
+This is why our marketing team makes sure that all of our benefits and initiatives make their way to the local community of developers in the form of articles, videos, social media content, memes (they really do like memes!), and whatnot.

-At first glance, it might seem that activities such as playing football and video games together, organising running challenges on Endomondo, an ever-growing base of custom emojis and a long-running meme series are not part of your typical job day.
+At first glance, it might seem that activities such as playing football and video games together, organizing running challenges on Endomondo, an ever-growing base of custom emojis and a long-running meme series are not part of your typical job day.

-2. And when it does, it’s challenging and rewarding
+And when it does, it’s challenging and rewarding

 First of all, as a company, we tend to target the most challenging and fascinating projects.

-3. Growing – fast and on clear terms
+Advancing fast on clear terms

-It’s even possible to rotate or completely switch to another department, when one decided to change their technologies of choice.
+It’s even possible to rotate or completely switch to another department when a person changes their web development technology of choice.
 In the long run, it’s beneficial for both them and clients, because only satisfied and motivated developers can provide the level of care we strive for.

-4. Internal initiatives and open-source projects
+Internal initiatives and open-source projects

 And how about taking part in open-source projects led by The Software House?
-Some of our most popular works include Kakunin, Fogger and Babelsheet.
-They were all created to solve real software development challenges we face and every developer is welcome to contribute to their continuous improvement.
+Some of our most popular works include Kakunin, Fogger, and Babelsheet.
+They were all created to solve real software development challenges we face, and every developer is welcome to contribute to their continuous improvement.